AnthonyCxx/Notes-and-Writeups/Python/GUI/Widgets/QLabel.md

 ## _.setFont()_
-The _.setFont()_ method changes the font of the text; it takes a [_QFont_](https://doc.qt.io/qt-5/qfont.html) object with the specified font as a string.
+The _.setFont()_ method changes the font of the text; it takes a [_QFont_](https://doc.qt.io/qt-5/qfont.html) object with the specified font as a string and can optionally take the size of the font as a second parameter.
 All the available fonts are determined by the [QFontDatabase](https://doc.qt.io/qt-5/qfontdatabase.html) class.

 ```Python
 from PyQt5.QtGui import QFont